-This program runs in two sessions during the summer of 2014.
-If you would like more information about our later session, July 27 - August 9, please click here.
+This program runs in two sessions during the summer of 2015.
+If you would like more information about our earlier session, July 12 - 25, please click here.

 The initiate’s family plays an important role in the Coming of Age Journey.
 On the first day of the trip, parents and guardians will send their children off and then spend some time exploring the changes that are happening in their child and in their family.
 At the conclusion of the 3-week adventure, parents and guardians take part in a program of incorporation.
 During this day-long event, parents and young people alike will have the opportunity to see one another with new eyes.
 Together in this way, they breathe new life into existing relationships, and explore the possibilities of what it means to be a family in the 21st century, with a new family member who is no longer a boy, but a young man.

 Watch Coming of Age in the Olympic Wilderness, a short video about our Coming of Age Programs.